dr3amy3gg/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 2 write a function that copies a string
 3 write a function that compares two strings
 4 write a function that reverses the content of an array of integers; n is the number of elements of the array
+5 write a function that changes all lowercase letters of a string to uppercase